piiano/vault-demo-react/README.md

 The code in this directory contains a demo client in React and a set of server implmentation available in 2 common languages for a safe User management CRUD API with [Piiano Vault](http://piiano.com).

-The server includes [2 server implementations](server/README.md) in [Node](/server/node) and [Python](/server/python).
+The server includes [1 server implementations](server/README.md) [Python Django](/server/python-django).
 Each server implements several RESTful implementations, each with the same endpoints and logic.

 # Docker compose